"The

 that!"
 She had no such qualms.
 The first storm she prayed over simply faded out.

-Others either disappeared, changed direction, or slowed up long enough for us to reach the
+Others disappeared, changed direction, or slowed up long enough for us to reach the safety

-Yet our most unforgettable lesson in answered prayer came on a day God didnt
+Yet our most unforgettable lesson in answered prayer came the day God didnt

 stop the rain!